 Link to Required Book:

 This textbook is the latest revision of a text currently in use at respected universities across America.
 We have selected this particular edition for its inclusion of the new online study technology, InQuizitive.
-Please be very careful to acquire the 2017 one-volume edition ISBN 978-0-393-61408-4 with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course (or equivalent e-book edition).
-We strongly recommend ordering directly from Norton to ensure you get the correct edition.
+Please be very careful to acquire the 2020 one-volume edition (paperback ISBN 978-0-393-42247-4) with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course (or equivalent e-book edition).
+As noted, we strongly recommend ordering directly from Norton to ensure you get the correct edition.